kriya-finance/code-test-frontend/README.md

 ## The Exercise
 We would like you you to use HTML, CSS and ReactJS to consume the API and display the information in an organised fashion.

-There is no time limit for the task but we expect you to take around 30 to 60 minutes on it.
+There is no time limit for the task but we expect you to take between 30 and 60 minutes on it.
 Please do not take more time than necessary.

 ### What we pay attention to when we evaluate your submission
 * Code quality and consistency